Posts

 Image

 The Desperate Hour (2021) is an intense thriller directed by Phillip Noyce and written by Chris Sparling.
 The film follows Amy Carr (Naomi Watts), a recently widowed mother who is out for a jog in the woods when she learns that her town is on lockdown due to an active shooter incident at her son's high school.
-Miles from home and with her phone as her only connection, Amy desperately races against time and the dense forest to save her son, Noah (Colton Gobbo).
-She must use every resource she can to make contact with him and try to ensure his safety while the authorities close in on the school.
+Miles from home and with her phone as her only connection, Amy desperately races through a dense forest to save her son, Noah (Colton Gobbo).
+She must use every resource she can to make contact with him to ensure his safety while the authorities close in on the school.
 The film was shot in just 28 days during the COVID-19 pandemic in a remote area of Ontario, Canada.
 The main themes revolve around parental fear and the lengths a parent will go to protect their child.
-2021 • R • 1h 24m Rotten Tomatoes: 27% Holy Unknown Grade: B+ Worldwide Gross: $1.7M Where to Watch
+2021 • R • 1h 24m Rotten Tomatoes: 27% Holy Unknown Grade: B Worldwide Gross: $1.7M Where to Watch

 Friday Film Noir